 The Masters of Science in Nursing Degree program builds on the skills and knowledge of a diverse population of registered nurses with a bachelor degree in nursing and preparing them to succeed in progressive roles in inter-professional health care and education settings.
 The program assists future nurse leaders and educators in the advancement of their professional practice through scientific inquiry and other scholarly activities.
-The concentrations are designed to meet the American Organization of Nurse Executives (AONE) and the National League for Nursing's Certified Nurse Educator (CNE) competencies in preparation for certification following graduation.
+The concentrations are guided by the American Organization of Nurse Executives (AONE) and the National League for Nursing's Certified Nurse Educator (CNE) competencies throughout the curriculum.